 - Did your job, studies, volunteering experiences or other projects help you to travel the world?
 Where have you been thanks to those?
 If so, tell us a bit about those experiences.

 After coming back from London, I just wanted to leave again as soon as possible for India.
 So I got my (useless) degree and packed up with all the money I could save from my job as bar tender (I make a pretty good mojito).
 I spent almost one year roaming from Goa to Tiruvannamalai and up again to Mumbai, including a one month break in Thailand to renew my visa, collecting pictures and writing a few articles about the most interesting situations I met.
 When I ran out of money I got back and started again, working during the day as freelance on the web and in the evening as Spiderman… I mean, bar tender.
 Six months later I was on my way to South Africa.
 I worked for six months in Cape Town, for a magazine published by an NGO.
-When I became jobless again, I decided to get back on the road, and started travelling through Africa on buses, trains, boats, cargo ships, hitchhiking and walking a lot.
+When I became jobless again, I decided to get back on the road, and started traveling through Africa on buses, trains, boats, cargo ships, hitchhiking and walking a lot.
 Even because – as everybody knows – flying is extremely dangerous.
 I spent a week hosted by a Sun people tribe in the Kalahari, Botswana, and was among the first Italian journalist to enter the newborn state of South Sudan.
 I spent twelve days on the Blue Nile, on a cargo ship, with a bunch of amazing Somalis who take incredible care of me.
 I was in Tahrir Square in Cairo while the last demonstrations took place before the presidential elections in 2012.
 In the end I was quite out of energies, and unable to find a boat to Italy from Alexandria I took a plane from Cairo.
 An extremely hazardous choice, but I survived it.
 Because, as everybody knows…

 - What would you recommend to someone who wants to follow your steps?
 Which kind of training or studies is necessary?
 Would an investment be needed in the first place?
 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid in order to succeed.